wszramkowska/ToolsandProduction/Development Commentary.md

 For my project I can apply this logic by prioritising sounds that must always be clear to the player such as; bubble impact, environment and puzzle cues.
 Less important background sounds, such as subtle ambient noise layers or distant environmental effects, could be mixed at lower levels to avoid cluttering the audio.

 This research also influenced how I approach the balance between different types of sounds in a scene.
 For example when adding voice over to the game, I would have to consider when and how her dialogue would cut throught the environment without overpowering important gameplay feedback.
-Using Riviere’s prioritisation method helped me plan the audio layers so that critical sounds always remained clear, and the voice-over enhanced the storytelling without becoming distracting.
+Using Riviereï¿½s prioritisation method helped me plan the audio layers so that critical sounds always remained clear, and the voice-over enhanced the storytelling without becoming distracting.
 Overall, this academic research provided a strong foundation for managing the complex layering of sound elements in the project.